source-data/py-smtag/README.md

     pip freeze > requirements.txt
     ```

-* How to set up a breakpoint and debug in django
+* How to set up a breakpoint to get an interactive debugger console in Python

     ```
     import pdb; pdb.set_trace()